neohiro/dnscrypt-proxy-gui/README.md

 Follow these steps to get the client up and running on your system.

 ### Prerequisites
+>> You can use the .exe file on Windows directly.
+For Linux:

 Python 3.x: Ensure you have Python installed.
 You can download it from python.org.

 dnscrypt-proxy Executable: This client controls the official proxy; it does not include it.